zaiste/zaiste.net/content/programming/dart/howtos/howto-validate-phone-number-dart.md

 +++
-title = "How To Validate A Phone Number in Dart" [taxonomies] topics = [ "Dart" ]
+title = "Validate a Phone Number in Dart"
+[taxonomies]
+topics = [ "Dart" ]
 +++